Kazakh University of Economics, Finance and International Trade

 The Esil University (Qazaq Ekonomika, Qarjy jäne Halyqaralyq Sauda Universitetı), also referred simply as KazUEFIT, is a private university in Astana, Kazakhstan.

+History

 The university was established in 1999 in Almaty.
 In 2006, the university was relocated to Astana to be a branch office of the Turar Ryskulov Kazakh Economic University in order to develop a new educational and cultural center in Astana.
 In 2007 after the changes in legislation regarding the educational sphere the branch office has seized the activity and was transformed into an independent higher educational institution – Kazakh University of Economics, Finance and International Trade.

 Affiliations

-Kazakh University of Economics, Finance and International Trade is member of the European Association of Institutions in Higher Education (EURASHE), and the European Retail Academy (ERA).
+The Kazakh University of Economics, Finance and International Trade is member of the European Association of Institutions in Higher Education (EURASHE), and the European Retail Academy (ERA).